MuertoGB/MacEfiToolkit/MANUAL.md

   <img src="files/manual/fsysinvalid.png">
 </kbd>

-This section includes the checksum of the Fsys Store and two buttons.
-If the CRC32 checksum of the Fsys store is valid, the label will appear green and display the valid checksum.
+This section includes the checksum of the Fsys store and two buttons.
+If the CRC32 of the Fsys store is valid, the label will appear green and display the valid checksum.
 If the CRC32 is invalid, the label will appear red and display the invalid checksum.
-Clicking the "Wrench" button, which is enabled when the Fsys Store checksum is invalid, will prompt a "Save As" dialog to export the binary file with a repaired Fsys CRC32 checksum.
-The "Save" button allows exporting of the 2048-byte (0x800h) Fsys Store.
+Clicking the "Wrench" button, which is enabled when the Fsys store checksum is invalid, will prompt a "Save As" dialog to export the binary file with a repaired Fsys CRC32 checksum.
+The "Save" button allows exporting of the 2048-byte (0x800h) Fsys store.

 ---